 Effective July 2022, the mandate for payers to release reimbursement information of their own goes into effect.
 Their information is expected to be more accurate and robust than the data currently posted by hospitals.
 Providers will have access to crucial information that shifts the dynamic of the negotiation process to a two-sided dialogue; both parties will be equipped with information that drives conversation and creates more equitable payment models.
 Armed with defensible intelligence, healthcare providers can demand rates that are reflected in the market, prevent revenue leakage and could promote revenue growth.

-Use Benchmarking to Your Competitive Advantage
+Use Revenue Cycle Benchmarks to Your Competitive Advantage

 To preserve market share and build patient loyalty, hospitals and healthcare organizations would be well serviced to invest in and build a CDM pricing strategy that aligns charges closer to expected revenue.

 Comprehensive CDM benchmarking and pricing reviews can support an organization’s revenue goals and align list fees within the regional marketplace simultaneously.
 A combination of price transparency data and strategically modeled charges can: